Other ways to donate:

 Recognize, honor, and celebrate people and events that are important to you.

-You've helped the Palm Springs Art Museum become a cultural and educational leader in the greater desert community.
 You can ensure that we continue to provide extraordinary creative encounters for our patrons through a gift in your estate plans.
-By doing so, you will leave a legacy that will be enjoyed for years to come.

-One of the ways that Palm Springs Art Museum has been able to build its remarkable and diverse collection of artworks is through the donations from our members and the community.
-Whether you have a single piece or an entire collection that needs a permanent home, please consider gifting to the museum.
+Whether you have a single piece or an entire collection that needs a permanent home, please consider gifting art to the museum.

+A tax deduction is an item you can subtract from your taxable income to lower the amount of taxes you owe.
 Palm Springs Art Museum is a tax-exempt organization as defined by IRS Section 501c (3), to which gifts and donations are tax-deductible to the fullest extent of the law.
-Federal Tax ID number 95-1809576.

 All proceeds support Palm Springs Art Museum exhibitions, acquisitions, programs, and general operations.